wangjun0102/blog/_posts/2016-12-20-post-template.md

 ---
 layout: post
-title: Post documentation
+title: java虚拟机系列
 date:   2016-12-30
 categories: "readme"
-tags: [jekyll, material design]
+tags: [java, jvm]
-author: Lambda
+author: Mark
-comment: false
+comment: true
 ---

 This is a documentation of posts.